Akai771/AniMotion/README.md

 # Animotion - Anime Streaming Platform

 Animotion is a comprehensive Anime Streaming Platform designed to cater to anime enthusiasts' needs.
-It offers an immersive experience for watching anime, reading manga, staying updated with the latest anime-related news, and interacting with Hiro, an AI Chatbot providing recommendations and valuable anime-related information.
+It offers an immersive experience for watching anime, reading manga, staying updated with the latest anime-related news, and interacting with Hiro, an AI Chatbot that provides recommendations and valuable anime-related information.

 ## Key Features